If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 • Seasonal drinks

 What makes the above drinks “handcrafted”?
-Let’s unpack a typical handcrafted drink Starbucks puts together.
+Let’s unpack a typical handcrafted drink Starbucks puts together:

 Espressos